boto/boto3/docs/source/guide/security.rst

   is stored in Amazon S3.

 We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free-form fields such as a **Name** field.
-This includes when you work with Boto 3 or other AWS services using the console, API, AWS CLI, or AWS SDKs.
-Any data that you enter into Boto 3 or other services might get picked up for inclusion in diagnostic logs.
+This includes when you work with Boto3 or other AWS services using the console, API, AWS CLI, or AWS SDKs.
+Any data that you enter into Boto3 or other services might get picked up for inclusion in diagnostic logs.
 When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server.